ArcanaBatch/CABBaGe/README.md

 > The _MetaData.csv_ file is a table that relates each of the samples form the _Training.csv_ to predefined classes.

+> Adicionally a statistical _Test_ must be chosen.
 ____
-* The Bootstrapping, the bootstrap is a tool for making statistical inferences when standard parametric assumptions are questionable.
-For the case of genomics, sample size can be an issue, such problems can be biased be the use on this module which, generates random samples from a population with a certain distribution this way unevenness of classes can be overcome.
+* The Feature Filter, this module is a tool for extracting the top n informative features extracted by the Feature Extractor module, thus the user determines the number of features to be contained in the developed clasification model.

 ### How to
 ##### **_Note:_  In order for the CABBAGE to resume operation the input format must be comma-separated values (.csv) files**
-> Three files are needed: _Training.csv, MetaData.csv and Query.csv_
+> One file is needed: _Probabilities.csv, MetaData.csv and Query.csv_

-> The _Training.csv_ file is a Boolean table that denotes the presence or absence of a certain "feature" which can either be a gene (Pan-genome*) or a genomic region denotated by a virtual probe (Virtual Hybridization*).

-> The _MetaData.csv_ file is a table that relates each of the samples form the _Training.csv_ to predefined classes.
+> The _Probabilities.csv_ file is the output file from the Feature Extractor module, wich is a list of all the informative features for the model.

+> Adicionally an _Out File name_ must be provide as well as the _Number Of Features_ for the final model.